dplastico/dplastico.github.io/_posts/2023-07-02-2023-write_up-Rainbow2-(Vulnlab).md

 ![](https://i.kym-cdn.com/entries/icons/facebook/000/016/042/Wait-For-It.jpg)

 We need to figure out what rop chain we should create first and to do that, we can inspect the IAT in search for some imported Win32 API that allows us to manipulate memory in a way we can disable _DEP_, since this protection is enabled, we cannot execute Shellcode on the stack so we need a way to bypass this.
 The common APIs used __WriteProcessMemory__, __VirtualAlloc__, and __VirtualProtect__  are not listed on the IAT.
-We can verify that by looking at imports sections in IDA (you can also use windbg for this, it really doesn't matter)
+We can verify that by looking at imports sections in IDA. (you can also use windbg for this, it really doesn't matter)

 Now If we remember, we also download from the FTP server a _kernel32.dll_ file, probably the one being used by the binary.
 It that's the case, it means that even if the API is not imported by the binary, we can calculate the Offset from another imported address f to any other API address we want form kernel32.
 So let's go ahead and do that.